sjspielman/bio5312_fall2017/inclass/day7_exercises_solutions.md

 ### Solution

-The plots below have some fun `ggplot` features:
+This plot is shown plot in two different ways below using some fun `ggplot` features:

 + Because we have the actual counts in the data, we must use `geom_bar(stat="identity")` to make our histograms
 + We use `facet_wrap()` instead of `facet_grid()` to get rows and columns in the faceting.
 Try both ways to compare!